poldemort/Musicnn-for-DMX/README.md

 ## Operation example

 It is important to have the lighting software correctly parametrized with the keyboard keys ready to launch lighting scenes.
-[The algorithm](./api_dmx_project.py) generates on-line keyboard press and release following the song's speed.
+[The algorithm](./api_dmx_project.py) generates an online keyboard press and release following the song's speed.
 Every half second the song's tags are evaluated and the scene's switch is possible.
 In the code:
 ```
 for i in range(len(switches)):
   if switches[i] != 0: